Emotional Support Animals and Mental Health

 Written by Naomi Carr on 14 June 2024

-Medically reviewed by Dr. Jenni Jacobsen on 06 August 2024
+Medically reviewed by Dr. David Miles on 27 November 2024

 Pets can be a great source of comfort and companionship for many.
 This is why many people choose to have an animal in their home for emotional and therapeutic support.
 Emotional support animals can help people cope with mental health symptoms and live more comfortable and enriched lives.